 **Disclosure: I have worked with PC Financial in the past, but I received no financial compensation for this post.
 All opinions are my own.
+This post contains affiliate links.

 Looking for a PC Financial World Elite Mastercard review?
 I’ve got you covered.
 The PC Financial World Elite Mastercard is one of the most popular cards on the market since you were able to earn 3X the PC Points at stores including Shoppers Drug Mart, Loblaws, No Frills, Real Canadian Superstore, and Joe Fresh which has a combined total of nearly 2,500 stores of Canada.